5241 N. Maple Avenue

 Mellissa joined the Richter Center team in 2008 and serves as the advisor of the Richter Center Ambassadors.
 She is an instructor of Community Service 1 and enjoys helping students identify service projects that will provide them with opportunities for personal and professional growth.
 Mellissa coordinates the university's Alternative Break program.
 She also co-advises the Richter Center Reflection Facilitators and Service-Learning Coaches and manages the center’s online presence including the website, the Epicenter e-newsletter, and social media.

-TBD, Jumpstart Fresno Site Manager
+Song Vang-Sung, Jumpstart Fresno Site Manager

 Angela Silveira, Administrative Support Coordinator